Skip to main content

 Lautie ROC OG — $149.90 (In Stock) The flagship Lautie slider.
 Standard-bearer for what precision haptics can feel like.
 See it.

 NXEDC Fortune — $45 (In Stock) The store's own-brand entry point.
-Popularity score of 63.07 — genuinely strong for a $45 piece.
+Engagement in the top 0.5% of the catalog — genuinely strong for a $45 piece.
 See it.

 MOT OWL — $179.90 (In Stock) A composite fidget from MOT at a solid mid-tier price.
 See it.